bytecodealliance/wasmtime/docs/metaref.rst

 steps:

 1. The Python modules are imported.
-This has the effect of building static data structures in global valueiables in the modules.
+This has the effect of building static data structures in global values in the modules.
 These static data structures in the :mod:`base` and :mod:`isa` packages use the classes in the :mod:`cdsl` package to describe instruction sets and other properties.